Il mostro di Frankenstein: Legacy

 The film was the last film Eugenio Testa directed and he never acted in Italy again after.
 It was also Luciano Albertini and Albertini Films last Italian production as the company would seemingly relocate to Germany afterwards.

 Scholars of Italian cinema generally identify I Vampiri (1957) as the "first" significant example of an Italian horror film.
 In 2017, Russ Hunter wrote in the Journal of Italian Cinema & Media Studies that Il mostro di Frankenstein was increasingly identified as Italy's first horror film.
 This includes Louis Paul in 2005 citing it as the earliest example of an Italian horror film, while Gino Moliterno in Historical Dictionary of Italian Cinema included along with Malombra (1917) as sole entries in the genre as "Italian silent cinema appears to have little interest in the horror genre."
 Hunter noted that many of the silent era films that might now be coined as horror were referred to simply as cinéma fantastique, a broad term that has tended to encompass horror, science fiction and fantasy films.
-Hunter argued that the supposed nature of the subject mater, based largely on the title is seen to automatically qualify it as a horror film.
+Hunter argued that the supposed nature of the subject matter, based largely on the title is seen to automatically qualify it as a horror film.
 Hunter concluded that prior to I Vampiri there was no horror film cycles in Italy prior to that film's release.